Don Cherry: Early life and family

 Cherry was born in Kingston, Ontario, to Delmar (Del) and Maude Cherry.
 His paternal grandfather, Sub/Cst.
 John T. (Jack) Cherry, was an original member of the North-West Mounted Police (now Royal Canadian Mounted Police), and a Great Lakes ship captain.
 His maternal grandfather, Richard Palamountain, was a British orphan of Cornish parentage who emigrated to Canada as one of the Home Children.
 The name, Palamountain, is a corruption of the Cornish language "pol-mun-tyr" meaning "pool by the mineral land".
 Palamountain was also a veteran of the Canadian Expeditionary Force.
 Cherry's father Del was an amateur athlete and worked as an electrician with the Canadian Steamship Lines.
 On the March 15, 2008, edition of Coach's Corner, Cherry wore the green and gold colours of County Kerry, Ireland.
 In his segment following the game, he claimed ancestry from that region.
 Cherry's younger brother, Dick Cherry played hockey at various levels, including two seasons in the National Hockey League with the Philadelphia Flyers.

 In his first year with the Hershey Bears of the American Hockey League, he met his future wife Rosemarie (Rose) Cherry née Madelyn Martini (born 1935 in Hershey, Pennsylvania).
 Rose was hugely influential in Don's life—because of Don's minor-league hockey lifestyle, they moved 53 times; they rarely had decent housing or furnishings, and Don was often away playing during major events, such as the birth of their daughter and first child, Cindy Cherry.
 Six years after Cindy's birth, Rose gave birth to son Tim Cherry.
 When Tim needed a kidney transplant at age 13, Cindy donated one of hers.
 As of 2006, the two lived across the street from each other, around the corner from their father, in Mississauga.

 Rose died of liver cancer on June 1, 1997, and in honour of her perseverance, Don created Rose Cherry's Home for Kids.
 Her name has motivated Cherry to always wear a rose on his lapel.
 Cherry contributed to developing Rose Cherry's Home for Kids which has since been renamed to The Darling Home for Kids, in Milton, Ontario.
-The Paramount Fine Foods Centre in Mississauga, is located on Rose Cherry Place, a street named for his late wife.
+The Mississauga Sports and Entertainment Centre in Mississauga, is located on Rose Cherry Place, a street named for his late wife.

 In 1999, Don married his second wife, Luba.